-In Part 1 of this series, I emphasized the importance of optimizing your resources based on the multitude of projects that companies have to fund at any one time.
-Solving the resource allocation problem is a great start but the next natural question for executives is, “Are we committing our resources to projects that are not adding value to our portfolios?”
+In part one of this series, I emphasized the importance of optimizing your resources based on the multitude of projects that companies have to fund at any one time.
+Solving the resource allocation problem is a great start but the next natural question for executives is, “Are we committing our resources to projects that are adding real value to our portfolios?”

 How confident is your team when answering these types of questions during your portfolio review sessions?

 - A new regulatory project was just created.
 What is the revenue impact to our portfolio if this project is moved to the top of the priority list?

 - Is it possible to optimize portfolio revenue if I delay the start date of a group of projects by say, six months?

 - Budgets are being cut next year.
 Which projects do we fund and which ones do we kill?

 If you are uncertain when tackling these kinds of tough questions, it is time to update the tools you use when making portfolio decisions.
 If you don’t, you run a higher than necessary risk of making a bad decision with potentially devastating and long-lasting consequences for the future of your organization.

 It’s all over the news.
 An escalating trade war … European, Asian and U.S. markets experiencing wild swings in value … Daily turmoil within political systems … Talk of a global recession in 2019/2020.